 About the Journal

-Contributions to Entangled Religions discuss occasions, themes, modes, conditions, and consequences of contacts between religious groups and the way religious thought and practice developed in and through such contact phenomena.
+Entangled Religions is an interdisciplinary, peer-reviewed academic journal.
+It deals with occasions, themes, modes, conditions, and consequences of contact between religious groups and the way religious thought and practice developed in and through such contact phenomena.
 Such phenomena, we assume, eventually brought about both the larger and smaller religious traditions of today and the religious field as a social entity distinct from other fields such as politics, economics, and art.

-Authors are thus expected to use analytical concepts to substantiate their case studies.
-Examples include the guiding concepts discussed on our website.
-Authors are strongly encouraged to engage with and present their material in light of these, or to introduce other analytical concepts as long as comparability of their case studies is ensured.
+While individual case studies and the presented material's particularities are crucial, Entangled Religions' broader objective is to enable larger-scale comparisons.
+Authors are thus expected to use an analytical angle to substantiate their case studies and make them a case of something.
+Examples include the analytical concepts developed in the Käte Hamburger Kolleg "Dynamics in the History of Religions between Asia and Europe" (2008–2022) and discussed in the working paper series on our website.
+Therefore, authors are invited to engage with and present their material in light of these or introduce other analytical concepts as long as comparability of their case studies is ensured.